yashnaval/MachineLearning/Yash_ML_SL.md

 ### What Is Regression? :-

-Regression analysis is a form of predictive modelling technique which investigates the relationship between a dependent and independent variable.
+* Regression analysis is a form of predictive modelling technique which investigates the relationship between a dependent and independent variable.
+* A regression analysis involves graphing a line over a set of data points that most closely fits the overall shape of the data or regression showes the changes in independent variable on y-axis to changes in the dependent variable on the x-axis.